Nebal-akash/RAG_For_LLM/README.md

 PDF → Text Splitter → Embeddings → ChromaDB
                                     ↑
                                    Query → Embedding → Similarity Search → Context → Grok LLM
+---
+## My own summary of the project :
+ Overall i have used my work form KrishNaik Notebook , which made the work so fast and my learning of the basic so easy .....
+This RAG which made on GROK api gives a good response ...which reduce the Halucunation ..
+There is 2 main steps involved :
+      1.injection
+      2.retrival
+These main steps are main core principal of a RAG